sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 ##### `ensureAuthenticated(): Promise<void>`

-Bypasses the cache and checked the endpoint to see if a user is authenticated.
+Bypasses the cache and checks the endpoint to see if a user is authenticated.
 Throws: if no user is authenticated.

 ##### `loginPopup(): Promise<void>`